lplpAQP/technical-discussion/README.md

 # technical-discussion
-This is a demo repor for sharing ideas around communication
+This is a demo repo for sharing ideas around communication